ParallelMaths/parallel/pages/module-1b-test-winter.md

 How many of the 16 cells of the grid could contain the black dot?

 * [ ] 4
-* [x] 7
+* [ ] 7
 * [ ] 8
 * [ ] 12
-* [ ] 16
+* [x] 16

 ---

 ![](/resources/module-1b-test-winter/20-grid-solution.jpg){image align="right"}
 The first figure shows a possible configuration of the four L shapes fitting into the square and illustrates four cells which could contain the black dot.

-When this figure is roated in one direction through 90, 180 and 270, it is clear that all twelve cells on the outside of the square could contain the black dot.
+When this figure is roated in one direction through 90°, 180° and 270°, it is clear that all twelve cells on the outside of the square could contain the black dot.

-Finally, the second figure shows that each of the four cells in the cenre of the square could also contain the black dot.
+Finally, the second figure shows that each of the four cells in the centre of the square could also contain the black dot.

 So each of the 16 cells in the diagram could contain the black dot.
 :::